Wedding Band at Tortworth Court - live performance video background

-The thing about a Tortworth wedding is the switch.
+A Tortworth wedding switches buildings halfway through.
 You arrive through a Victorian Gothic mansion - turrets, stone, the lot - and then the evening party happens in the Westminster Suite, a big modern room round the back with floor-to-ceiling glass onto the grounds.
 In daylight that glass is all arboretum and lawn; once we’ve got the lights up and the sun’s gone, the windows turn to black mirror and the room closes in around the dancefloor.
-It’s two different buildings doing two jobs, and knowing which one your evening lives in is half the planning.

 Tortworth Court at a glance